pimbrouwers/Falco/documentation/request.md

 # Request Handling

 Falco exposes a __uniform API__ to obtain typed values from `IFormCollection`, `IQueryCollection`, `RouteValueDictionary`, `IHeaderCollection`, and `IRequestCookieCollection`.
-This is achieved by means of the `RequestData` type and it's derivative `FormData`, abstractions intended to make it easier to work with the url-encoded key/value collections.
+This is achieved by means of the `RequestData` type and it's derivative `FormData`.
+These abstractions are intended to make it easier to work with the url-encoded key/value collections.

 > Take note of the similarities when interacting with the different sources of request data.

-## Key/Value Structure
+## A brief aside on the key/value semantics

 `RequestData` is supported by a recursive discriminated union called `RequestValue` which represents a parsed key/value collection.